haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 We have two types of data:

 1. The `cross-links detected by MS` that provide distance restraints between pairs of residues/atoms
-2. The `derived information about putative interface residues` obtained from the DISVIS interaction analysis
+2. The `derived information about putative interface residues` obtained from the DisVis interaction analysis

 In this tutorial we will investigate three different scenarios to guide the docking in HADDOCK: